 Medical Laboratory Scientist Certifications & Licensure

 This field’s primary certification is the medical laboratory scientist (MLS) certificate through the American Society for Clinical Pathology (ASCP).
-While there are several paths toward licensure, the most direct is to complete a NAACLS accredited MLS program and earn a bachelor’s degree from a regionally accredited institution.
-There are five other paths to certification that include:
+While there are several paths toward licensure, the most direct is to complete a NAACLS-accredited MLS program and earn a bachelor’s degree from a regionally accredited institution.
+Five other paths to certification include:

-Medical laboratory scientists must obtain a license to practice in California, Hawaii, Florida, New York, North Dakota, Rhode Island, Tennessee, Louisiana, Nevada, West Virginia, Montana, and Georgia.
-In these states, medical laboratory scientists are classified as laboratory personnel.
+Medical laboratory scientists must obtain a license to practice in California, Hawaii, Florida, New York, North Dakota, Tennessee, Louisiana, Nevada, West Virginia, and Montana.
+In these states, they are classified as laboratory personnel.
 Licensing requirements can include education, testing, fees, a background check, and a completed application.

 How Much Do Medical Laboratory Scientists Make?

-According to the Bureau of Labor Statistics (May 2022), on average, medical laboratory scientists earn $59,130 per year.
+According to the Bureau of Labor Statistics (May 2023), medical laboratory scientists earn $56,910 per year on average.
 The percentiles for wages were:

 Medical Laboratory Scientist Alternatives